Data processing agreement

 1. The Controller's approval of specific sub-processors, if any, is set out in Annex B of this Agreement.

-The data processor is thus responsible for - through the conclusion of a sub-processor agreement - imposing on any sub-processor at least the obligations that the data processor itself is subject to under the data protection rules and this data processing agreement with associated annexes.
+The data processor is thus responsible for - through the conclusion of a sub-processor agreement - imposing on any sub-processor at least the obligations that the data processor itself is subject to under the data protection rules and this data processing agreement with associated appendices.

 3. The sub-processor agreement and any subsequent amendments thereto shall - at the request of the data controller - be sent in copy to the data controller, which thereby has the opportunity to ensure that a valid agreement has been concluded between the data processor and the sub-processor.
 Any commercial terms, such as prices, which do not affect the data protection law content of the sub-processor agreement shall not be sent to the data controller.